Salinas lettuce strike of 1936: Strike Negotiations

-September 2, 1936 - The two sides met again on the evening of September 2.
+September 2, 1936 – The two sides met again on the evening of September 2.
 The GSVA representatives reported that its general membership had rejected the revised preferential hiring clause.
-The GSVA offered another proposal, which was based on the existing agreement with the addition of some of the Union's demands.
-However, it not only did not provide for Union recognition, it limited the Union's representation to its members only, not all workers.
+The GSVA offered another proposal based on the existing agreement, incorporating some of the Union's demands.
+However, it not only failed to provide for Union recognition but also limited the Union's representation to its members only, not all workers.
 The GSVA suggested that its proposal be printed and distributed to workers.
-The Union objected the GSVA distributing them.
+The Union objected to the GSVA distributing them.
 However, the Union agreed to distribute copies itself at a meeting of its membership the following day.
 The GSVA agreed not to distribute the documents and agreed with Union secretary Alfred Doss that they would not "ballyhoo" the agreement to the employees.
 The meeting ended without a plan for further meetings.

-September 3, 1936 - Late in the afternoon, 2,500 printed copies of the Association's most recent proposal were delivered to Union secretary Alfred Doss at the Union office by a messenger.
-Doss rejected the delivery because he claimed that the GSVA had broken its agreement not to distribute copies or "ballyhoo" the proposal to shed workers.
+September 3, 1936 – Late in the afternoon, 2,500 printed copies of the Association's most recent proposal were delivered to Union secretary Alfred Doss at the union office by a messenger.
+Doss rejected the delivery, claiming that the GSVA had broken its agreement not to distribute copies or "ballyhoo" the proposal to shed workers.
 That evening, the Salinas local and the Watsonville sublocal met to consider the GSVA's posted notices and its most recent proposal.
-Members rejected the GSVA's proposal, primarily on the grounds that it failed to include recognition of the Union as representatives of all shed workers.
-The Union and its members considered the notices an ultimatum.
-By an overwhelming vote in both locations, members decided not to work, beginning the following day, September 4, because doing so would constitute entering individual agreements with the GSVA.
+Members rejected the GSVA's proposal, primarily because it failed to recognize the union as the representative of all shed workers.
+The union and its members considered the notices an ultimatum.
+By an overwhelming vote in both locations, members decided not to work, beginning the following day, September 4, because doing so would constitute entering into individual agreements with the GSVA.

-September 4, 1936 - At midnight, Union secretary Alfred Doss notified the GSVA of the Union members' decision and announced that the Union was on strike.
+September 4, 1936 – At midnight, union secretary Alfred Doss notified the GSVA of the union members' decision and announced that the union was on strike.

-Once the strike began, there were several efforts made to reach an agreement between the Union and the GSVA.
-The first attempt was September 11 when representatives of the Union, the American Federation of Labor, and the GSVA discussed the preferential hiring clause further.
+Once the strike began, several efforts were made to reach an agreement between the union and the GSVA.
+The first attempt was September 11, when representatives of the union, the American Federation of Labor, and the GSVA discussed the preferential hiring clause further.
 The GSVA held to its position that it would never accept that provision.
-As the meeting ended GSVA president Art Sbrana said, "All propositions are off with reference to collective bargaining."
+As the meeting ended, GSVA president Art Sbrana said, "All propositions are off with reference to collective bargaining."
 This statement appears, however, to have been made in the heat of temper.
-When the Union informed the GSVA that its members had again voted not to withdraw its demand for preferential hiring, the GSVA changed its tune and responded, "we wish to repeat our statements in former communications that we are still willing to negotiate on an agreement."
+When the union informed the GSVA that its members had again voted not to withdraw its demand for preferential hiring, the GSVA changed its tune and responded, "We wish to repeat our statements in former communications that we are still willing to negotiate on an agreement."